syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Hide the expand/collapse icon in parent row when no record in child grid

-The Syncfusion ASP.NET MVC Grid allows you to hide the expand/collapse icon in the parent row when there are no records in the child grid.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid allows you to hide the expand/collapse icon in the parent row when there are no records in the child grid.
 However, in certain scenarios, you may want to hide the expand/collapse icon for parent rows that do not have any child records, providing a cleaner and more intuitive interface by eliminating unnecessary icons in empty parent rows.

 To achieve this, you can utilize the [RowDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event to hide the icon when there are no records in the child grid.